Silent Storm (song): At Eurovision

 The Eurovision Song Contest 2014 took place at the B&W Hallerne in Copenhagen, Denmark, and consisted of two semi-finals held on the respective dates of 6 and 8 May, and the final on 10 May 2014.
 During the allocation draw on 20 January 2014, Norway was drawn to compete in the second semi-final, performing in the first half of the show.
 Espen was later drawn to perform third in the semi-final, behind Israel's Mei Finegold and ahead of Georgia's The Shin and Mariko.

 Espen performing "Silent Storm" in a dress rehearsal before the Eurovision 2014 second semi-final.

 For the Eurovision performance of "Silent Storm", Espen is accompanied by a pianist and four violinists who were standing on a sloped pedestal.
 Artificial smoke covered the stage floor in the beginning of the performance, removed by what is described as a "silent storm created by the wind machines when the chorus was on".
 The performance also featured images of dark moving waves appearing on the giant LED screens at the back of the stage.
 The waves also move with the song's tempo.
 Spots then lit up from the back of the stage with what resembles a starry night scene, forming the walls surrounding the stage.
-The end reverts back to the dark setting, with all lights centred on Espen.
+The end reverts to the dark setting, with all lights centred on Espen.
 "Silent Storm" finished in sixth, receiving 77 points, and securing a spot in the grand final.

 Espen performed a repeat of his performance in the grand final on 10 May, performing in fifth, ahead of Iceland's Pollapönk and before Romania's duo of Paula Seling and Ovi.
 After the results were announced, Espen finished eighth with a combined vote of 88 points, finishing ninth from the jury vote and 17th from the televote.
 No sets of 12 points were given by any country; the maximum given was 10 points by the Netherlands.

 After the contest, Espen expressed satisfaction regarding the results.
 He further added, "it is a great honor to be one of the top ten in the Eurovision Song Contest."